flutter/website/src/cookbook/networking/background-parsing.md

 title: Parse JSON in the background
 description: How to perform a task in the background.
 prev:
-  title: Make authenticated requests
+  title: Communicate with WebSockets
-  path: /cookbook/networking/authenticated-requests
+  path: /cookbook/networking/web-sockets
 next:
-  title: Send data to the internet
+  title: Persist data with SQLite
-  path: /cookbook/networking/send-data
+  path: /cookbook/persistence/sqlite
 ---

 <?code-excerpt path-base="cookbook/networking/background_parsing/"?>